G-Node/python-odml/doc/tutorial.rst

 - '<...>' indicates that you are looking at an object
 - 'Doc' tells you that you are looking at an odML Document
 - '42' is the version of the odML file
-- 'by Douglas Adams' states the author of the odML file
+- 'by D. N. Adams' states the author of the odML file
 - '(2 sections)' tells you that this odML Document has 2 Section directly appended

-Note that the print out of the Document tells you nothing about the depth of the complete tree structure, because it is not displaying the children of its directly appended Sections.
+Note that the Document printout tells you nothing about the depth of the complete tree structure, because it is not displaying the children of its directly attached Sections.
+It also does not display all Document attributes.

-The Document is defined by its attributes, which occur only partially in the Document printout.
-In total a Document has the following attributes:
+In total, a Document has the following 4 attributes:

 - **author**
 	- recommended Document attribute